 Once absorbed through the skin, topical corticosteroids are handled through pharmacokinetic pathways similar to systemically administered corticosteroids.
 Corticosteroids are bound to plasma protein in varying degrees.
 Corticosteroids are metabolized primarily in the liver and are then excreted by the kidneys.
 Some of the topical corticosteroids and their metabolites are also excreted into the bile.

-Product is used for the anti-inflammatory and anesthetic relief of pruritus, pruritic eczemas, abrasions, minor burns, insect bites, pain, soreness and discomfort due to pruritus ani, pruritus vulvae, hemorrhoids, anal fissures and similar conditions of the skin and mucous membranes.
+Product is used for the anti-inflammatory and anesthetic relief of itching, pain, soreness and discomfort due to hemorrhoids, anal fissures, pruritus ani and similar conditions of the anal area.

 Product should not be used in patients with a history of sensitivity to any of its ingredients or adverse reactions to lidocaine or amide anesthetics, which usually do not cross-react with “caine” ester type anesthetics.
 If excessive irritation and significant worsening occur, discontinue use and seek the advice of your physician.
 Product and topical lidocaine should be used cautiously in those with impaired liver function, as well as the very ill or very elderly and those with significant liver disease.
-Product should be used with caution on patients receiving antiarrhythmic drugs of Class I since the adverse effects are additive and generally synergistic.
-This product is contraindicated for tuberculous or fungal lesions or skin vaccinia, varicella and acute herpes simplex.
-Topical corticosteroids are contraindicated in those patients with a history of hypersensitivity to any of the components of the preparation.
+Product should be used with caution in patients receiving antiarrhythmic drugs of Class I since the adverse effects are additive and generally synergistic.
+Product is contraindicated for tuberculous or fungal lesions of skin vaccinia, varicella and acute herpes simplex.
+Topical corticosteroids are contraindicated in those patients with a history of hypersensitivity to any components of the preparation.

 CARCINOGENESIS, MUTAGENESIS, AND IMPAIRMENT OF FERTILITY: